Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Introduction

-de Moura et al. \cite{moura2012,fernandes2013,silva2014} experimentally characterized CZMs for mode-I and mode-II fracture in adhesive-bonded joints.
-They adopted a Digital Image Correlation (DIC) technique to measure the separation of the crack tip from two DIC data points above and below the crack tip.
+For CZMs, de Moura et al. \cite{moura2012,fernandes2013,silva2014} experimentally characterized traction-separation laws (or cohesive laws) for mode-I and mode-II fracture in adhesive-bonded joints using both the direct and inverse methods. de Moura et al. adopted a digital image correlation (DIC) technique to measure separation at crack tips from two DIC data points above and below the crack tips.
 Traction values were estimated based on Timoshenko beam theory.
-Their simulation results showed a good agreement with the experimental data.
-Compared to composites, adhesive-bonded joints show more stable crack growth (dependent on the sizes of the joints) with larger separation values, which are beneficial to the experimental characterization of their CZM parameters.
-Composites, on the other hand, show unstable crack propagation in mode II with a sudden drop (or a snapdown) of applied load induced by snapback instability \cite{bazant1987-1,bazant1987-2} under small separation between layers.
+The simulation results of de Moura et al. showed good agreement with the experimental data.
+Compared to composites, adhesive-bonded joints show more stable crack growth (dependent on the sizes of the joints) with larger separation values, which are beneficial to the experimental characterization of their cohesive law parameters.
+Composites, on the other hand, show unstable crack propagation in mode II with a sudden drop (or a snapdown) of applied loads induced by snapback instability \cite{bazant1987-1,bazant1987-2} under small separation between layers.
 These characteristics make CZM characterization for composites more challenging.
 Khaled et al. \cite{khaled2019} applied a similar approach to T800S/F3900 carbon/epoxy unidirectional composites for mode-I and mode-II CZM characterization.
 Precracking was performed to propagate $5$ mm-long precracks from Teflon inserts in the specimens.
-They measured separations by manually selecting two DIC data points above and below the potential crack tip locations while estimating traction values using a closed-form solution for the J-integral \cite{leffler2007} based on a compliance calibration method.
-The CZMs showed good performance overall; however, with underestimated maximum loads from the simulations, they reported difficulties in exactly locating the crack tips on DIC images and accurately capturing the separations with their DIC resolution.
-It should be noted that all these studies used single specimen sizes.
+Khaled et al. measured separations by manually selecting two DIC data points above and below the potential crack tip locations while estimating traction values using a closed-form solution for the J-integral \cite{leffler2007} based on a compliance calibration method.
+Khaled et al. reported that the CZMs showed good performance overall; however, with underestimated maximum loads from the simulations, they reported difficulties in locating the crack tips exactly on DIC images and accurately capturing the separations with their DIC resolution.
+It should be noted that all studies introduced in this paragraph used single-size specimens and thus size effect was not considered in these studies.